Biden sending federal aid as NY digs out from huge snowstorm

 More snow fell overnight Sunday in some areas, but it stopped by daybreak Monday.
 “We are finally dry,” weather service meteorologist Liz Jurkowski said.

-A driving ban had been lifted for most areas affected by the storm by Monday morning, but schools remained closed in Buffalo and nearby towns.
+A driving ban had been lifted for most areas affected by the storm by Monday morning, but schools in Buffalo and nearby towns announced they would be closed through at least Tuesday.

 The snowstorm was at least the worst in New York state since November 2014, when some communities south of Buffalo were hit with 7 feet (2.13 meters) of snow over the course of three days.

-Jurkowski said snowfall totals for this storm were still being tabulated Monday.
+Jurkowski said official snowfall totals for this storm were still being tabulated Monday.

 Commented